BarbarianTarkus/Portfolio/README.md

 ```

-* Importing for URL mapping on our components or a layout:ç
+2. Import 'base' for URL mapping on our components or a layout:

 any component.svelte or layout.svelte
 ```js